Last Updated on September 18, 2023 by Heather

 Main St. is also the place where you’ll find another one of those really popular meet and greets and that is to meet Jack Skellington dressed as Sandy Claws from The Nightmare Before Christmas.
 This is distinctly different from the Halloween party because he’s clearly in his Santa outfit with Sally.

-Jack is extremely popular; so just like Moana if you want to meet him it’s best to line up for him first thing at the party or try your luck toward the end of the night.
+Jack is extremely popular, so just like Moana if you want to meet him it’s best to line up for him first thing at the party or try your luck toward the end of the night.
+You can also find these characters at the Town Square Theater.

 You’ll also find characters from Aladdin at the Agrabah Bazaar.
 This meet and greet is also tricky because characters tend to rotate throughout the night.
 But you usually get to meet Aladdin in his Prince Ali costume with Abu or Genie together with Jasmine.
 You want to double-check what’s going on with a cast member before getting in line at this location.